khushaal-nandwani/ttc-avoiding-delays/README.md

 In this repository, you will find the raw and cleaned data, R scripts used for analysis, and the final report generated using Quarto.

+## LLM Usage
+Certain code and text was written using the help of ChatGPT 4o.
+Its usage can be tracked under [usage.txt](other/llm/usage.txt)

 ## File Structure